-How exactly does Breast Actives work?
-The herbal blend is designed to enhance your system and reactivate your mammary glands to develop the breast tissue that increases your bust, similar to puberty.
+The herbal blends in Breast Actives pills and cream are designed to enhance your system and reactivate your mammary glands to develop the breast tissue that increases your bust, similar to puberty.

 There are estrogen receptor sites within female breasts.
 As girls go through puberty, these receptor sites are stimulated by the female hormone, estrogen, and this cause mammogenesis, or the development of the mammary glands and the consequent growth of boobs.

 The active ingredients in Breast Actives pills and cream are certain substances known as phytoestrogens, which are found in specific certain plants and herbs.
 These compounds are very similar in structure and action to estrogen and, therefore, they can stimulate the estrogen receptors in the breasts to initiate further growth.